As a service provider, your ability to find leads makes all the difference in your success.

 5. Cold Calling

-While it may be boring and discouraging due to uninterested or even vulgar responses, cold calling is one of the most effective ways to grow a business.
+While it may be tedious and discouraging at times, due to uninterested or even offensive responses, cold calling is one of the most effective ways to grow a business.

 You can scrape phone numbers from local business directories or other communities.
 Sometimes it’s best to pitch a simple, low-cost service that will be easier for your prospects to see the value in.